tzamou/tzamou/README.md

 ### Hi there 👋
-😀 I am Kuan-Lin Chen, a college student at NPTU.
+😀 I am Kuan-Lin Chen, a college student at NTU.

 🏫 I have a great research interest in artificial intelligence (AI), deep learning (DL), reinforcement learning (RL) and generative AI.